AntonyCilleros/valheim-mod/BepInEx/plugins/Smoothbrain-ServerCharacters/README.md

 These backups have a signature and messing with them will void this signature.
 The server will reject restoring emergency backups with an invalid signature.

+### AFK Kick Timer

+You can configure a time after which players will be automatically disconnected from the server, if they are AFK (= didn't move) for this time.

 ### Server Side Inventory

 The inventory of all characters is saved on the server, to prevent players from duping items.